dustinstoltz/CMDist/README.md

 ## Concept Class Analysis

 Concept Class Analysis (CoCA) is a method for grouping documents based on their schematic similarities in their engagement with multiple semantic directions.
 This is a generalization of [Correlational Class Analysis](https://sociologicalscience.com/articles-v4-15-353/) for survey data.
-We outline this method in more detail in a forthcoming _Sociological Science_ paper, "Concept Mover's Distance: A Method for Identifying Cultural Schemas in Texts."
+We outline this method in more detail in a forthcoming _Sociological Science_ paper, "Concept Class Analysis: A Method for Identifying Cultural Schemas in Texts."

 The first step to use CoCA is build two or more semantic directions.
 For example, here are three semantic directions related to socio-economic status: